Shrivenham railway station: History

 The main station building was built in 1840.
 It was very small, faced with flint, had Tudor style windows and a roof that projected in the form of a canopy.

 On 10 May 1848 six passengers were killed and 13 injured at Shrivenham when two porters pushed a horse-box and cattle van onto the main line to free a waggon turntable.
 The Exeter express struck them; the locomotive was undamaged but the side of the leading coach was torn out killing six passengers and injuring 13 more.

-On 15 January 1936 an express from Penzance collided with some coal wagons just outside the station that had become detached from an earlier train.
+On 15 January 1936 an express from Penzance, hauled by GWR 6000 Class 4-6-0 No. 6007 King William III, collided with some coal wagons just outside the station that had become detached from an earlier train hauled by GWR 2800 Class 2-8-0 No. 2802.
 Two people (the male driver and a female passenger) were killed and 10 injured.

 On 7 December 1964 British Railways withdrew passenger services from Shrivenham and all other intermediate stations between Didcot and Swindon.
-The station buildings were demolished in 1965 but remnants of the platforms survive.
+The station buildings were demolished in 1965 but remnants of the platforms survived.

+The station building is described and shown in some detail in the 1962 John Betjeman documentary, "Men of Steam".